 The National Interest Waiver (NIW) is a waiver given by USCIS of the job offer requirement for a foreign national seeking a green card in the category reserved for professionals with advanced degrees or individuals with exceptional ability in the sciences, arts, or business (this is the EB2 category).
 In effect, by waiving the job offer requirement, labor certification requirement (PERM) is waived as well.
-The general underlying justification for the National Interest Waiver (NIW) is to get useful workers into the U.S. so that they may work and benefit the U.S.
+The general underlying justification for the National Interest Waiver (NIW) is to get useful workers into the United States so that they may work and benefit the United States.

 GENERAL NIW REQUIREMENTS